-Ostroff Injury Law’s client was severely injured in a snow storm crash on I-80 in Clarion County.
+Ostroff Godshall Injury and Accident Lawyers’s client was severely injured in a snow storm crash on I-80 in Clarion County.
 More than 60 trucks and cars were involved in what was one of the worst highway pile-ups in PA history.
 The client, who was an interstate trucker, suffered a crushed pelvis.

 Getting Legal Help After a Rear-End Collision

 Contact our firm if you were injured in a highway crash –even if another lawyer said you do not have a case.
 It doesn’t matter to us what other lawyers told you.
 We have recovered millions of dollars for clients who initially thought they could not seek justice and compensation.
 Even if you have limited tort insurance coverage and heard you cannot file a claim, call us anyway.
 We may be able to find an exception so limited tort does not apply to you.